Living with Livedo Reticularis

 Treatments and Suggestions

-help to get more exercise.
-Livedo reticularis is a disorder that brings vessels close to the skin and makes the skin look red and blotchy.
+If you have livedo reticularis, doctors suggest getting more exercise.
 If it doesn't help relieve your symptoms, at least it will raise your endorphins and may help you feel better!

-Reticularis has been discussed by Dr. Weil, whom I really admire.
-His mom had LR and he calls this condition 'sticky blood'.
-Since the blood has a hard time circulating, two things to try are vitamin E
+Since the blood has a hard time circulating in LR, two things to try are vitamin E

 Another natural blood thinner is black strap molasses.
 Also drinking cider vinegar

 mixed with water everyday helps to clean toxins from your blood and may help with the symptoms.

 Vitamin D is an immunity boosting vitamin!
 It helps the body get uninterrupted REM sleep which heals the body.
 Make double sure you are getting ample amounts

 Gut flora may be an important aspect of livedo reticularis and needs to be re-established with fermented foods, kefir, yogurt, or colostrum.

 Although reports of depression with this disorder are sparse, I have to assume that it would be a problem with most people who are suffering from Livedo Reticularis.
 I know I got really depressed when mine was full blown.
 I can only imagine how other people might feel if their condition is worse than mine.
 Getting more omega 3 oils is known to help depression.

 Getting a full body massage can increase circulation and promote relaxation.
 It can also improve delivery of oxygen and nutrients to the body.